aleksasavic312/enterprise-network-security-lab/README.md

 > These are **simulation credentials** defined by the assignment, kept here
 > only so the lab is reproducible.
 They are **not real secrets** and protect
 > nothing outside this Packet Tracer file.
-In a production repository you would
-> never commit real passwords, keys or pre-shared keys.

 | Device / Purpose | Username | Password / Key | Notes |
 |---|---|---|---|